FlexMeasures/flexmeasures/documentation/tut/toy-example-reporter.rst

 Compute headroom
 -------------------

 In this case, the discharge headroom is nothing but the difference between the grid connection capacity and the PV power.
-To compute that quantity, we can use the `AggregatorReporter` using the weights to make the PV to substract the grid connection capacity.
+To compute that quantity, we can use the `AggregatorReporter` using the weights to make the PV to subtract the grid connection capacity.

 In practice, we need to create the `config` and `parameters`: